 Net Promoter Score informs you of so many important aspects of your business.
 You have read more than a few of these above as we explained what it is and the formula.
 Just a few of these are:

-Capturing, tracking and using NPS can be a huge difference maker.
+Capturing, tracking, and using an NPS survey can be a huge difference-maker.
 While many businesses are willing to fly blind with what their customers think, NPS can help give you an advantage to understand your customer’s loyalty and willingness to refer you.
 If you are a multiple location or franchise business, NPS is a fantastic way to track the performance of each location in your company.
-You can gleam location level insights while still measuring your NPS at a brand level.
+You can gleam location-level insights while still measuring your NPS at a brand level.
 If you are a small business, you can utilize NPS to track your all too important word of mouth marketing power.

 Any business will benefit from the simplicity of NPS to capture, benchmark, and communicate with your staff so you can constantly improve, grow and succeed.